 - Operation of the only emergency department in Woodford County at Eureka Community Hospital (a Critical Access hospital);

-- Sponsorship of a Graduate Medical Education program, where neurosurgery and family practice residents are educated at BroMenn.
+- Sponsorship of a Graduate Medical Education program, where neurosurgery, neurology and family medicine residents are educated at BroMenn.
 As McLean County's only residency program, BroMenn's curriculum ensures that a continued source of new physicians will be attracted to the central Illinois area.
 GME training includes working directly with patients in surgeries and in a Family Health Clinic.

-- Providing a Family Health Clinic, which ensures access and subsidized care to underinsured families, regardless of their ability to pay;
+- Providing a Family Health Clinic, which ensures access and subsidized care to underinsured families;

 - Providing needed mental and behavioral health services at a sizable financial loss through the only inpatient mental health unit in McLean County, an outpatient counseling center, and, through a partnership with Proctor Hospital, an inpatient & outpatient addiction recovery treatment center;